-From our point of view Congregation in Pittsburgh has been the most wonderful experience and it's one that we’re truly grateful for.
+From our point of view, Congregation in Pittsburgh has been the most beautiful experience, and it's one for which we’re really grateful.

-Pittsburgh has a very distinct identity and energy, seemingly shared by all that we met, that completely seduced us.
+Pittsburgh has a very distinct identity and energy, seemingly shared by all that we met, that wholly seduced us.
 It’s a great place in general and a marvellous place for us to host the US debut of a KMA work.
 As will be apparent to you all, Congregation is a dialogue between the installation and its hosts.
-Just like a good conversation it cannot be one-sided.
-The enthusiasm, interest and openness with which the piece has been received by the ‘burgh has breathed new life into the work.
+Just like a good conversation, it cannot be one-sided.
+The enthusiasm, interest and openness with which the ‘burgh received the piece have breathed new life into the work.
 And not only into Congregation but also into our desire to make new interactive public works in the future.

 I’d also like to offer up my thanks to less visible forces.

-So when, whilst out on a Sunday stroll with Tom and Kester, I saw this yellow road sign on North Shore I felt that I’d found Congregation’s protecting Pittsburgh Angel.
-He (she) seems a prefect combination of the prosaic and the sublime, wearing the urban yellow of the city’s bridges, and carrying what appears to be a board-rubber in one hand - and - although the descending arrow maybe suggesting a less than heavenly destination (which Kester and Tom appear to be contemplating), having safely overseen such a wonderful experience I would happily follow her anywhere.
+So when, while out on a Sunday stroll with Tom and Kester, I saw this yellow road sign on North Shore I felt that I’d found Congregation’s protecting Pittsburgh Angel.
+He (she) seems a perfect combination of the prosaic and the sublime.
+Wearing the urban yellow of the city’s bridges, and carrying what appears to be a board-rubber in one hand (although the descending arrow is maybe suggesting a less than heavenly destination, which Kester and Tom seem to be contemplating) having witnessed her oversee such a wonderful experience, I would happily follow her anywhere.

 So I’d like to raise a glass now to the Pittsburgh Angel of North Shore for her protection, to the many people of Pittsburgh who I now consider as friends, and to the city and its people for their generosity.
 Thank you all.